-Fillings and Restorations in Alpharetta & Johns Creek, GA
+Fillings and Restorations in Alpharetta, Johns Creek and Roswell, GA

 At Polkadot Pediatric Dentistry we offer fillings and restoration services for teeth that have small cavities and can be removed before any serious procedures are needed.

 What are tooth fillings?

 Fillings are the method that dentists and pediatric dentists in Alpharetta use to combat tooth decay and cavities.
 By removing a diseased portion of a tooth, a pediatric dentist is then able to restore the tooth to its original shape and function by “filling” the tooth.

 A tooth filling also helps a tooth combat future attempts at bacteria to create cavities.
 By filling in the gaps, bacteria will be unable to return back to the recently decayed areas and won’t be susceptible to further exposure to cavities.

 At Polkadot Pediatric Dentistry we use white fillings, otherwise known as composite resins.
 The advantage of this type of fillings is the aesthetics of the fillings.
 Rather than gold or silver fillings, white fillings are exactly what they sound like, they match the color of your tooth.
 This makes the filling not noticeable and provides a cleaner look for teeth.